Front for the Liberation of Lebanon from Foreigners: Disclosure of Israel's role by Ronen Bergman

-The PLO Chairman Yasser Arafat suspected the that the Israeli intelligence services was orchestrating the bombings claimed by the FLLF during the fall of 1981.
+The PLO Chairman Yasser Arafat suspected that the Israeli intelligence services was orchestrating the bombings claimed by the FLLF during the fall of 1981.
 The fact that Israel was behind the formation of the FLLF emerged in the early 1980s when an officer who had served with one of its coordinators, Meir Dagan, was shocked by the operations undertaken by the group and made an anonymous complaint.
 After rumour of his views reached the press, – though publication was forbidden by the military censor – Menachem Begin ordered an investigation.
 An undisclosed officer chosen by Yehoshua Sagi determined that the gravamen of the complaint – that Eitan together with the head of Israel's northern command, Ben-Gal, Shlomo Ilya, an intelligence officer, and Dagan had deceived the government by hiding Israel's role in FLLF operations – was true.

-The FLLF was set up in 1979 in the wake of the massacre of an Israeli family at Nahariya by militants belonging to the Palestine Liberation Front (PLF).
+The FLLF was set up in 1979 in the wake of the massacre of an Israeli family at Nahariya by militants belonging to the Palestinian Liberation Front (PLF).
 To that end, Maronite Christian, Shiite and Druze operatives were recruited in 1979.
-The operations which it carried out against the Palestinian Liberation Organization in Lebanon were coordinated by Meir Dagan, reportedly without informing the IDF, the Israeli Defense Ministry, the Israeli government and its various defense agencies.
+The operations which it carried out against the Palestine Liberation Organization in Lebanon were coordinated by Meir Dagan, reportedly without informing the IDF, the Israeli Defense Ministry, the Israeli government and its various defense agencies.
 David Agmon, at the time head of Israel's northern command, was one of the few people who were briefed on its operations.
 The aim of the series of operations was to: